 Angelisa is a director and choreographer based out of Washington, DC.
 Most recently she directed The Hula Hooping Queen at Imagination Stage and the 4-time Helen Hayes nominated (including Outstanding Direction and Outstanding Musical Production) Once on This Island for Constellation Theatre Company.
 She also directed Wanda’s Way and Mamalogues for 1st Stage and co-directed the Helen Hayes nominated Day of Absence with Raymond O. Caldwell at Theater Alliance.
 Her direction and choreography have also been seen at Arena Stage, Studio Theatre, Signature Theatre, Young Playwrights’ Theater, Ally Theatre Company, In Series, Freshh Theatre Inc., University of Maryland, Bowie State University, Montgomery College and Catholic University.
 Angelisa has an MBA, PhD in business and MFA in directing.
 For more information visit www.angelisa.net.

-Folger Theatre: A Midsummer Night’s Dream.
+Chelsea Dean (Properties Designer) Folger Theatre: Our Verse in Time to Come, A Midsummer Night’s Dream.
 GALA Hispanic Theatre: Jardin Salvaje.
 Round House Theatre: Nollywood Dreams, The Great Leap.
 The Kennedy Center: Beastgirl, Show Way.
 John Hopkins Peabody Institute: Les Mamelles de Tiresias.
 Two seasons at Muhlenberg College’s Summer Musical Theatre.
 Olney Theatre Center: Props Apprentice.
 Costume Design: Salisbury University: Mamma Mia!, Mud.
-Chelsea works part-time as the Costume Shop Manager and occasional Prop Master for Salisbury University, where she is also Co-Founder and Artistic Director of the resident theatre ensemble, Fultontown Theatre Company, through which she has directed and performed in two seasons of shows.
+Salisbury University: Costume Shop Manager, occasional Prop Master and Co-Founder and Artistic Director of the resident theatre ensemble, Fultontown Theatre Company.
+Fultontown Theatre Company: Director and performer. @chelsea.maker.of.theatre @fultontowntheatre

 Danica is a New York/Washington D.C.-based casting director and theater maker dedicated to centering and celebrating the voices of the global majority.
 She began her casting career working for Marc Hirschfeld Casting, Warner Brothers Television Casting NY, and The Public Theater in New York before moving to Washington, D.C., to join Shakespeare Theatre Company in her current position as Resident Casting Director.
 Danica has worked on dozens of mainstage productions and workshops/developments in New York, New Hampshire, and D.C.
 Danica’s core values of generosity, advocacy, and equity led her to her role as founding trainer and educator for Broadway for Racial Justice’s Casting Directive, as well as projects connected to Netflix, LALIFF, JAG Productions, The Civilians, Woolly Mammoth Theatre Company, and The Kennedy Center.
 She was named a 2021 TCG Rising Leader of Color and has sat on selection committees for INTAR Theatre and the Kennedy Center American College Theater Festival.
 As a passionate believer in arts education and accessibility, Danica has also had the privilege of speaking at Roundabout Theatre Company, Shenandoah University, the Academy of Classical Acting at George Washington University and more.
 Danica holds a Bachelor of Arts with distinction in Film & Media Studies from Dartmouth College.